 Crafting a plan

 Understanding how to reach a specific customer segment is a complex task where you will have to consider the specific dynamics of the market.
 In general, however, we see two main ways of breaking through the competition to win over customers:

-- A new services or a new way of offering services: MVNOs that can identify services or pricing models missing in the market can win customers from a wide range of segments.
+- A new services or a new way of offering services: MVNOs that can identify services, packaging solutions or pricing models missing in the market can win customers from a wide range of segments.

 - Intimate understanding of a specific set of customers: Having access to detailed customer information makes it possible to better tailor services to fit the needs of a specific market segment.
 This can include offering specific communication services, tailored pricing models and bundling of third-party digital services to create a better full service experience.

-While this plan is a very important step, it is only the first step along your way to becoming a profitable service provider.
+While this plan is a very important step, it is only the first step in starting out an an MVNO and a profitable service provider.
 After you’ve launched your service, it is essential that you learn from your customers to continuously improve your offering, something that we will discuss in more detail in the next blog post in this series.

 Getting technology in place

 When you have a plan in place, you need to make sure that you have access to technology both to offer the services initially needed and services that might become relevant as you grow and the market changes.

 Investment in technology is one of the major risks that you take as you set up your business: